SallyPeter/gomycodeDSbootcamp/README.md

 # gomycodeDSbootcamp
-This repository contains all the assisgnments and work I did during my data science bootcamp at GoMyCode.
+This repository contains all my assignments and work during my data science boot camp at GoMyCode.

 ## Tools used in this Bootcamp

 - SQL: Microsoft SQL Server and Azure Data Studio
+- Python: Google Colab and VScode